PVT GRAYSON, 1ST NEBRASKA INFANTRY, AND THE STORY OF HIS FIRST SHOT

 (Original Map provided by Historic San Mateo)

-Immediately after the shot was fired we could hear the insurgents coming down the road from Blockhouse 7.
-I sent a man back to the outpost to signal the Nebraska camp that the insurgents were coming from the blockhouse.
 I remained with the men in Santol and in about three minutes from the time our man fired the shot several armed men emerged from the trees in our front across the road and the houses on our right and fired toward us where we were kneeling in the opposite side of the road.
-We returned their fire with a volley and then fell back along the road to the pipe line, which lies near Outpost No. 2, the enemy keeping up a rapid fire along the road for about five minutes.
-We fired no more after leaving Santol until later in the evening.
+We returned their fire with a volley and

 They then all retreated, along the road, to the pipe line near Outpost 2.